Asking the right questions is key to finding the right aging care community

 The first step in selecting the right community is determining the level of care you or a loved one needs.

 Older adults who enjoy an independent lifestyle, but who need assistance with transportation or housekeeping, may have their needs met in an assisted living community.
 On the other hand, those with medical conditions may feel more secure in a personal care community with on-site nursing staff 24 hours per day.
-Still others will find their optimal placement in a community with skilled nursing that specializes in specific treatment plans for memory care, dialysis and more.
+Still others will find their optimal placement in a community with skilled nursing that specializes in specific treatment plans for dialysis and more.

 Families should evaluate a variety of aging care communities prior to making a final decision, and be ready to ask the important, often difficult questions that will ensure they’ve found the best fit for themselves and their loved ones, said Sheila Hammond, director of community relations for Sam Swope Care Center.